Serve In The Community

 "Feed the Need" Food Drives

-Since May 2020, Atonement has responded to our neighbors’ needs with regular drives, collecting non-perishable food items, as well as personal hygiene and cleaning supplies – and delivered them to local food pantries including those at Harvesters, Hillcrest Transitional Housing, Jewish Community Center, Johnson County Community College, KU Lutheran Campus Ministry Student Food Pantry, MLM, and Resurrection OP.
+Since May 2020, Atonement has responded to our neighbors’ needs with regular drives, collecting non-perishable food items, as well as personal hygiene and cleaning supplies – and delivered them to local food pantries including those at Jewish Community Center, Johnson County Community College, KU Lutheran Campus Ministry Student Food Pantry, Project 1020, Asbury UMC, and MLM.

 Members of Atonement also volunteer at the food pantries at area food pantries.
 In addition we regularly collect school supplies and snacks for Brookridge Elementary, and Christmas gifts for MLM.